Infineon/arduino-core-psoc6/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-Before submitting a pull request, please check the  [Code of Conduct](https://github.com/Infineon/arduino-core-psoc/blob/main/CODE_OF_CONDUCT.md) and [Code Conventions](https://github.com/Infineon/arduino-core-psoc/blob/main/CODE_CONVENTIONS.md) for the PSOC for Arduino project.
+Before submitting a pull request, please check the  [Code of Conduct](https://github.com/Infineon/arduino-core-psoc/blob/main/CODE_OF_CONDUCT.md) and [Code Conventions](https://github.com/Infineon/arduino-core-psoc/blob/main/CODE_CONVENTIONS.md) for the PSOC™ for Arduino project.
 Thank you for following these guidelines.

 Don't forget to give the project a star :star:!
 Thanks again!